AxonIQ/reference-guide/extensions/reactor/reactive-gateways/reactive-gateways.md

 ```

 {% hint style="info" %}
-In these methods, the subscription query is closed automatically after a subscriber has unsubscribed from the `Flux`.
+In the above shown methods, the subscription query is closed automatically after a subscriber has unsubscribed from the `Flux`.
-When using the regular `QueryGateway`, the subscription query needs to be closed manually.
+When using the regular `QueryGateway`, the subscription query needs to be closed manually however.
 {% endhint %}

 ## Reactor Event Gateway